Introducing non-native species into South Dakota waters is illegal.

 - Any boat or boat trailer may be inspected by a department representative who may require the removal of aquatic vegetation and AIS from any boat, motor, trailer, and associated equipment.
 If an AIS is found during inspection, a department-approved decontamination process, specific to the AIS present, is required before launching or transporting the boat to other waters.

-- To help protect South Dakota waters:
+To help protect South Dakota waters, always remember the following:

 - Rinse or dry your boat, trailer, and fishing equipment to remove or kill species that were not visible when you left a body of water.
 Before transporting to another body of water, rinse your vessel with high pressure and/or hot water or air-dry it for at least five days.